Feeling anxious, lonely, or stressed? Discuss it..

 Discuss your symptoms

 Talking can help you feel better.
-Tell someone how you feel and what is important to you in life.
-For example, you can talk about important questions such as ‘What gives my life meaning?’ and ‘What do I really find important?’.
+Talk about how you feel and what you think is important in life.
+For example, you can talk about important questions such as ‘what gives my life meaning?’ and ‘what do I really care about?’.

 Take good care of yourself and bring balance to your day.